xZett0/FunctionalOAI/README.md

 print(helper.functions)
 ```

+-    After creating you're functions then you could use openai python module to create a chat with chatgpt and you could provide it with helper.functions

 ## NOTICE!!

 To make this module work correctly with all of you're functions there are set of rules you have to go by when defining the functions